juanmait/seedjs-branches/README.md

 **Ideal uses cases**

-1. Agnostic libraries that will NOT use native APIs at all neither from Nodejs or the browser.
+1. _**Agnostic libraries**_ that _should_ NOT call native APIs at all, neither
+   from Nodejs or the browser.
-2. Libraries that will only READ from native APIs only to know more about the kind of environment in which they are running (e.g.:
+2. Libraries that can eventually READ from native APIs only to know more about the kind of environment in which they are running (e.g.:
    `if (window && window.localStorage) { ... }`).
-3. Libraries that based on the info from point 2, decides to run a nodejs based lib or a browser based lib to do the same job.
+3. Libraries that based on the info from point **2**, decides to use a nodejs targeted lib or a browser targeted lib to do the same job.

 ## Available Scripts